ReuschelCGN/Taubsi/README.md

-# Taubsi 2.0
+# Taubsi 2.0.1 -> now with MAD & RDM Support

-This is a raid bot designed specifically to suit the needs of my community.
+This is a raid bot designed specifically to suit the needs of the pogo community.

 ## Features